AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/overview.md

 *   **Cell inspector:** A cell editor that provides access to tools and metadata useful for setting up a notebook for presentation purposes
 *   **tabs:** A list of open tabs

-Click on a tab to expose its features, or click on an expanded tab to collapse the left sidebar as demonstrated below:
+Select a tab to expose its features, or select on an expanded tab to collapse the left sidebar as demonstrated below:

 ![](../images/jupyterlab/user-guide/left_sidebar_collapse.gif)